awill296/sag-two/.ipynb_checkpoints/readme-checkpoint.txt

 		the System will display the requested Measures for the Predictor variable alone and not calculate a Proposition.

 #.
-Available Items in v2:
+Available Items in v1:
 00. Response Variables: NDS, HR @60 min, MAP @60min
 01. Predictor Variables: HR @20 min, HR @40min, MAP @20min, MAP @40min
-02. Measures: Mean, Standard Deviation, Spearman's Rank Correlation Coefficient, Pearson Correlation Coefficient
+02. Measures: Mean, Standard Deviation, Spearman's Rank Correlation Coefficient
 03. Propositions: Linear Regression, Logistic Regression, Neural Network
 05. Model Configuration Settings:
 	All: Random Seed, Percent of Data to use in Training vs Testing